gofair-foundation/fip/docs/CompletingQuestionnaire.md

 - In case your community is not in control of the resource, choose option **a.
 No Implementations choice** and add the resource as free text in the **Considerations** box (12).

-- In case your community is in control of the resource and plans to FAIRify it choose **Declaration: FAIR Enabling Resource(s)**, and define that you are going to use it in future (see below).
+- In case your community is in control of the resource and plans to FAIRify it, choose **Declaration: FAIR Enabling Resource(s)**, and define that you are going to use it in future (see below).

 <p align="left"><img src="./_static/img/fipwug_ch2_img13.png" width="100%"></p>